Colorful swirled cupcakes

 Rather than mix food coloring into the icing, I use it to paint the decorator bag, creating a result so crazy and cool that you won’t believe you got it from such a simple technique.
 Let me show you how!

 The first things you’ll need, of course, are cupcakes and icing!
 This technique works best with white decorator’s icing (see my recipe at the end of this post).
 You can use any white frosting you want (the whiter the better).
-As for equipment, you’ll need some disposable icing bags, a star-shaped icing tip (I like size 18), and optionally a coupler.
-You’ll also need a small, clean paint brush and some paste or gel food coloring in various colors.
+As for equipment, you’ll need some disposable icing bags, a star-shaped icing tip (I like size 18), and optionally an icing bag coupler (this allows you to swap tips easily).
+You’ll also need a few small, clean paint brushes and some paste or gel food coloring in various colors.
 (It must be paste or gel.
 Liquid won’t work.)
 Finally, grab a tall drinking glass, which will help to hold the bag for you.

 The best part about this technique is that you can choose any colors you want and can customize it to the occasion.
 You can use orange and black for Halloween, red and green for Christmas, or pink and blue for a baby shower.
 A rainbow of colors makes for a fun child’s party treat (like Jo’s Candyland party) and can even look tie-dyed.
 Using team colors will make a great addition to any sporting event, from a child’s soccer game to a tailgating party.